chanhosuh/notes-on-crypto/ethereum.md

 *Balance* is the ether balance the account owns, in Wei.

 *Nonce* is a counter.
 Its meaning differs depending on the kind of account.
 Accounts can be of two types: externally-owned (EOA) or a contract (CA).
 An EOA nonce counts how many transactions have originated from that account.
 A CA nonce is one more than the number of contract creations initiated by the CA.

 *Storage root* is the root hash of the storage trie belonging to the account.
 This field is empty for an EOA and for CAs without any storage variables set.

 *Code hash* is the hash of the EVM bytecode of the account.
 This field is the hash of the empty string for an EOA.

 ### Externally-owned accounts (EOA)
+We may think of an EOA as belonging to an actor external to the Ethereum network.
+From the viewpoint of Ethereum itself, the only difference between an EOA and a CA is that an EOA has:

+- a private key
+- no EVM bytecode
+- no storage

+On the other hand, a CA has:

+- no private key
+- EVM bytecode
+- storage

+An EOA's private key is used to sign transactions.
+Every transaction must be signed by an EOA and every change to the world state is initiated by a transaction.

 ### Smart contract accounts (CA)